carboxylman/stackdb/doc/user-guide.md

 ### Linux Userspace Process (Ptrace) Driver ###

 This driver is a `ptrace(2)` driver.
-It allows a StackDB program to attach to a peer Linux process executing on the same machine as the StackDB program.
+It allows a Stackdb program to attach to a peer Linux process executing on the same machine as the Stackdb program.
 It uses the Linux/UNIX `ptrace(2)` system call to attach to and debug its target process.
 It supports multithreaded programs.
 It was built as a driver to enable testing, and to flesh out internal APIs; but it may be useful to you on its own.
-If you attach to a program that is running as your user ID, your StackDB process does not need root privileges; otherwise, it will need them.
+If you attach to a program that is running as your user ID, your Stackdb process does not need root privileges; otherwise, it will need them.

 The Ptrace driver can either attach to existing processes; or it can